Installing Posit Workbench#

 Multiple load-balanced instances of Workbench

 If you have multiple load-balanced instances of Workbench, there is a new requirement for a Postgres metadata database to upgrade to version 1.4 or greater.
 If you attempt to install/upgrade to version 1.4 or greater and do not have a Postgres metadata database configured, Workbench will not start.
-See the Database section for more information.
+Contact support for assistance.

 The Workbench configuration file (